peridio/docs/src/docs/reference/cohorts.md

 Within a cohort, releases form a particular type of graph, an [anti-arborescence](https://en.wikipedia.org/wiki/Arborescence_(graph_theory)).
-In other words, releases may point to exactly one next release, a release may be pointed to by zero to many releases, all releases eventually converge to a single, latest, release.
+In other words, releases may point to exactly one next release, a release may be pointed to by zero to many releases, all releases eventually converge to a single "[latest release](releases#latest-release)"

 For example: